LiaYai/rsschool-cv/cv.md

 Faculty of Mathematics, Mechanics and Computer Sciences

 - **Courses:**
-  -Yandex Practicum "Web-developer"(in progress)
+    - Yandex Practicum "Web-developer"(in progress)

-  -RS Schools Course "JavaScript/Front-end.
+    - RS Schools Course "JavaScript/Front-end.
 Stage 0" (in progress)

-  -JavaScript Manual on learnjavascript.ru (in progress)
+    - JavaScript Manual on learnjavascript.ru (in progress)

 ## Experience:
 One of my project on Yandex Practicum: [Project 'Zakrivayuschiy teg'](https://github.com/LiaYai/zakrivayuschiy-teg-f)